Sustainable Tourism Bogotá

 Day 1

-10:00am La Calera town snack and water stop
+10:00am La Calera town for snack and hydration

 11:30am Registration at Park gate